annyugen/ARchitecture/README.md

 ## Acknowledgments
 * I would like to thanks Apple for developing ARKit and all the ARKit communities.
 * I appreciates all the 3D models shared by talented 3D modelers on Free3D.
-* Shout out to my professor/project advisor
+* Shout out to my professor/project advisor.